 Gray pyramids (2007) - set of five small gray pyramids sold as a Volcano accessory.
 (Full stash available briefly on the website.)

 Pink Treehouse (2008) - an all-pink Treehouse set (which is a full stash of pink, plus the Treehouse die and rules) of translucent, hollow plastic pyramids in this new color.
 Sold in a cardboard box, with some of the proceeds going to breast cancer research.

 Electric Yellow (2011) - one stash of hollow plastic pyramids in new color electric yellow.
 The color was a production error, so it's a limited run sold only through the website.

 IceDice (2011) - two Rainbow Treehouse sets of hollow plastic pyramids in a blue pyramid-shaped zippered cloth bag, with dice and rules for IceDice and Launchpad 23.

 Treehouse (2nd edition) (2012) - one Rainbow Treehouse set in a green pyramid-shaped zippered cloth bag, with dice and rules for Treehouse and Pharaoh.

 Pink Hijinks (2012) - nine pink plastic pyramids in a pink pyramid-shaped zippered cloth bag, with a die and rules for Pink Hijinks.

-Pyramid Arcade (forthcoming in 2016) - a box set containing 90 pyramids in 10 colors, the rules to 22 games (6 of which had not been previously published), and the boards and other accessories needed to play the games in the set.
+Pyramid Arcade (2016) - a box set containing 90 pyramids in 10 colors, the rules to 22 games (6 of which had not been previously published), and the boards and other accessories needed to play the games in the set.